egovernments/health-campaign-services/health-services/resource-estimation-service/LOCALSETUP.md

 5. Update all dependency service host either on any unified-env or port-forward.
 6. Run spring boot main class

-> Note: After running the above, if a Kafka error occurs, ensure that Kafka and Zookeeper are running in the background.
-If a connection error with another microservice occurs, ensure that the URL mentioned in the external mapping of the data config is correct, or you can port-forward that particular service.
+> Note: After running the above steps, if you encounter a Kafka error, ensure that both Kafka and Zookeeper services are actively running.
+For connection errors with other microservices, verify the correctness of the URL in the external mapping of the data configuration or consider port-forwarding the problematic service for direct access.